Physics-50/Module-1/docs/week1-prelab.md

 Data Collection:
 Please make sure you read the tips for electronic lab notebooks in the syllabus.
 We emphasize that your notebook is a record of the experiment.
 Deleting experimental data from a lab notebook is never acceptable.
 However, it is acceptable to remeasure/reanalyze data because of inaccurate or incorrect initial efforts.
 This includes retaking data with an improved experimental procedure.
 The guide to uncertainties and error analysis also contains a section on how and when it is acceptable to exclude data from analysis.

-An example of an acceptable note keeping and data collection would be: You are trying to time how fast your little brother can run.
-Initially you do this in your hallway but you realize you are getting unreliable results.
+An example of an acceptable note-keeping and data collection would be: You are trying to time how fast your little brother can run.
+Initially you do this in your hallway, but you realize you are getting unreliable results.
 You take him to a track and restart the experiment in a way that is less sensitive to the initial conditions.
 You make a note next to the data you collected with a procedure you believe to be less reliable and then focus on the newly collected data in your analysis, but you do not delete the original data from your lab notebook.

 --------